cjbarker/cjbarker.com/content/blog/mirai.md

 I am not sure we can prevent such massive attacks.
 Potentially helpful could be regulatory influence in the government requiring manufactures to adhere to a security standard and/or keeping firmware up-to-date for N years.
 This could potentially be similar to how the auto industry works with guarantee automobile manufactured parts up to a certain length of time.

-At the very least if your IoT device supports password changes or administrative account disablement then do it.
+At the very least, if your IoT device supports password changes or administrative account disablement then do it.

 Good luck, have fun and be safe.